 Treatment will depend on what caused your hip pain.
 Physical therapists and rehabilitation physicians restore hip alignment with different techniques.
 More serious injuries like fractures or arthritis may need injections or surgery.

-Dr. Nemirovsky uses the latest hip pain treatment in the field and will determine which treatment or combination of treatments are right for your condition:
+Dr. Miro uses the latest hip pain treatment in the field and will determine which treatment or combination of treatments are right for your condition:

 - Soft tissue mobilization